Siddh-456/DFA-Minimizer/README.md

 cd dfa-minimizer
 ```

-Then open index.html by double-clicking it in your file explorer, or by dragging it into a browser window.
+Then open index.html by double clicking it in your file explorer, or by dragging it into a browser window.

 ---

 ## Project Structure

-The entire application is a single self-contained file.
+The entire application is a single self contained file.
 No frameworks, no build tools, no external libraries are required.
 Everything runs directly in the browser.

 ```
 dfa-minimizer/